-Henry successfully defended his PhD viva on 20th March 2019 and will graduate in the Summer of 2019.
+Henry successfully defended his PhD viva on 20th March 2019 and graduated in the Summer of 2019.

 Henry was awarded an Academic Scholarship to the University of Warwick in 2009 and completed his MChem degree there in 2013, graduating with an upper second class degree.
 He has spent three years in the Birmingham University Officer’s Training Corps.
 He was also president of the University of Warwick Triathlon Club in 2011.
 Henry is currently in the final year of his PhD in the MAS CDT.